tonybushido/oxaria_code/README.md

 ## TASK 1a - 4-gas sensor data acquisition
 The `.py` scripts below used to download data from the 4-gas sensor variant from the AWS cloud to local Json files & then to convert Json to CSV format.

+Mods to these scripts needed to update the local datasets.
+Recommend modifying the `./June 2021 to October 2021` as these most up to date with SCS topics.
+NB. the topic scope does change when SCS add new report / attenuated pollutant variables.

 ### January 2020 to February 2021.
 | Code | Description |
 |:-----|:------------|